 But getting to that point was phenomenally painful.
 Most everyone goes through at least one problematic system implementation in their career.
 And for me this one was at the top of the list.

-But as I thought back on how we persevered through this incredibly stressful experience there were several observations that struck me as key for us to have not only survived but thrived during this period:
+But as I thought back on how we persevered through this incredibly stressful experience there were several observations that struck me as key for us to have not only survived but thrived during this period.
+These were the Lessons from the edge of the abyss in a system implementation and tech rollout!

 We always kept our customer at the top of our minds.
 We knew that we were not meeting all of their needs but that fact was our driving force to keep pushing for improvements at a fast and furious pace.
 We prioritized their requirements, communicated with them constantly, and slowly but surely restored their confidence in us as we eliminated the backlog of deliveries.